Program Date: April 19, 2017

 How Should Umbrella Purchasers Be Dealt with in Canada?

-Dr. A. Neil Campbell, McMillian LLP
+Dr. A. Neil Campbell,

 Mirna Kaddis, McMillian LLP